Straight8ths/Sebastian-Bradford-Portfolio/data-portfolio/financial-sandbox/intraday-movement-vs-return.md

     ax1 = fig.add_subplot(111, projection='3d')
 ```

 Next, we use a for loop to download and plot the data for each year that was passed in.
-The first line inside the loop creates a variable with a standard naming convention of `{ticker}_data_{year}`, and the second line plots the scatterplot using the `eval()` function to read each string as an expression.
+The first line inside the loop creates a variable with a standard naming convention of `{ticker}_data_{year}`, and the second line plots the scatterplot.
 The `globals()` function is used to account for differences in the scope we've established.

 ```python
     for year in range(start_year, end_year + 1):